FredericJacobs/Subtilest/README.md

 ## Development

+Install the dependencies with CocoaPods

+    $ pod install

+Then patch XMLRPCConnection.m

+    cd Pods/xmlrpc; patch -p1 < ../../Patches/xmlrpc-fix-threading-issue.patch

-Make sure to always open the Xcode workspace instead of the project file when building the project.
+Make sure to always open the Xcode workspace instead of the project file when building the project

+    open Subtilest.xcworkspace